 A real estate appraisal is a professional, unbiased estimate of the fair market value of a specific piece of real estate.
 The appraisal must define the assignment and the scope of work necessary to complete the assignment.
 The appraiser must consider the three approaches to value: cost, sales comparison and income in order to accurately determine value.
 Professional appraisers must comply with the Uniform Standards of Professional Appraisal Practice (USPAP).
 Appraisal reports themselves can vary substantially and include everything from short, summary estimates of value to complex, fully documented, self-contained assignments with all the data necessary to fully understand the entire appraisal process

 What is A Real Estate Appraisal?

-W.D.
-Benton Inc., Appraisers has a wide variety of experience in performing real estate appraisal.
+Benton Real Estate Appraisers has a wide variety of experience in performing real estate appraisal.
 Much of our business is with commercial banks, mortgage brokers and credit unions for lending purposes.
 In addition, we work with many attorneys and accountants clarifying financial matters and we work with sellers and buyers offering professional advice in a sale or purchase decision.
 We also perform tax appeal services and assessment consulting.
 A partial list of our typical clients and their uses can be seen below.

 Client: Primary Use

 - Credit Unions/Mortgages and Equity Lines of Credit